 This board game is designed for learning about the range, diet, habitat, threats and breeding of the Partula snails from the French Polynesia islands.
-The 'slime trail' cards add a fun element which use various language & literacy skills.
+The 'slime trail' cards add a fun element which help with colours, directions, numbers and habitats.